okta/samples-java-spring/README.md

 This repository contains several sample applications that show you how to integrate various Okta use-cases into your Java application that uses the Spring framework.

+Note: Samples would need minimum JDK 17 or above.

 Please find the sample that fits your use-case from the table below.

 | Sample | Description | Use-Case |